TrackMania Sunrise

-TrackMania Sunrise is a racing video game developed by Nadeo, and the second game in the TrackMania series.
-It was released in April 2005 in Europe and May 2005 in Russia and the United States.
+TrackMania Sunrise is a racing video game developed by Nadeo and published by Focus Home Interactive.
+The second game in the TrackMania series, it was released in April 2005 in Europe and May 2005 in Russia and the United States.
 It received positive reviews from critics, who called it an improvement on its predecessor.

 Gameplay

 The game features more realistic graphics and contains three environments: Island, Bay, and Coast.
 As in the original game, each has a unique car to fit the environment's characteristics.
 "Island" features fast sports cars which can turn sharply on mostly wide roads while "Bay" has bouncy cars with less traction, making accidental oversteering more likely.
 "Coast" features slower cars with little traction and small roads where cars are able to drift through corners.
 The game was built on an overhauled engine for better visuals and Internet connectivity with tracks that include skinnable advertisement panels.
 This version also features two new gameplay modes: